ckb-next/ckb-next/README.md

 **Major features:**
 - Control multiple keyboards independently (note: not tested)
 - United States and European keyboard layouts
+- Customizable key bindings
 - Per-key lighting and animation
 - Reactive lighting
 - Multiple profiles/modes with hardware save function

 **Roadmap** (roughly in order)
 - **v0.1 release:**
-- Key rebinding in ckb
+- Ability to share lighting or binding between multiple modes
+- Ability to copy animations, settings to different modes
+- User interface for firmware updates
 - (Daemon) Allow the daemon to disconnect all keyboards without shutting down, reconnect later.
 This way ckb can soft stop/soft start the daemon, because using the daemon without ckb running isn't very useful.
 - System service files so that ckb-daemon can be run at system start.
 - **v0.2 release:**
-- (Daemon) Repeatable key macros, notification macros
-- (Daemon) Ability to generate mouse press/release events
 - More functions for the Win Lock key
 - Key combos
 - Key macros, other advanced keypress features like running a custom command
+- (Daemon) Macros with timing info, delays, repeats
+- (Daemon) Notification macros
+- (Daemon) Ability to generate mouse events
 - **v0.3 release:**
+- Ability to store profiles separately from devices, import/export them
-- Ability to tie profiles to which application has focus, or switch them with keys
+- Ability to tie profiles to which application has focus
 - Timers
+- **v0.4 release:**
+- Ability to import CUE profiles
 - **v1.0 release:**
 - OSD?
 (Not sure if this can actually be done)
 - Extra settings?